Eugene-data/Eugene-data/README.md

 ### Hi there 👋

 Welcome to my page on GitHub!
-My name is Komolov Evgeny, and I am a data analyst with experience in finance, leasing, customer verification.
+My name is Komolov Evgeny, and I am a data analyst with experience in the financial field.
 I am passionate about data science, analysis, and visualization, and my GitHub account is my go-to place for the research, projects, and tools I develop.

 On this page you will find my projects that I create for various purposes - for personal study of technology, for solving business problems, for participating in competitions and much more.
 I also post my research and data analysis notes to share my knowledge and experience with anyone interested in the field.